skp3214/MongoDB-Developer-Toolkit/readme.md

 ## MongoDB Connection Strings: A Comprehensive Guide

-MongoDB connection strings encapsulate all the necessary information required to connect to a MongoDB database instance.
+MongoDB's connection strings encapsulate all the necessary information required to connect to a MongoDB database instance.
 Understanding these connection strings is crucial for establishing a successful connection to your MongoDB server.
 Below is a detailed breakdown of the components of a MongoDB connection string:

 ### Example of a MongoDB Connection String